22nd March 2015

 Peter McEvoy lifts The Walker cup in 2001

 In 2002, McEvoy was named Chairman of the R&A Selection Committee, responsible for the selection of the GB&I teams competing in various international events.
-Since 2008 he has been responsible for the GB&I Boys Team and manager of the Jacques Léglise Trophy team.
+Between 2008 and 2015 he was responsible for the GB&I Boys Team and manager of the Jacques Léglise Trophy team.
 He appears to enjoy this role, in many respects viewing junior golf as the only true amateur game remaining.

 Whilst a message few young players want to here he rightly continues to caution against juniors committing all of their energies to golf too soon, saying in an interview in Golf International magazine – for which he wrote a column for many years – in 2010: “the majority of the young golfers who (turn Pro) have no chance of making any money.
 They get to their mid-20s only to discover they are just not good enough at golf, they have no education and they get lost to the game.
 It’s a vicious circle: they become disenchanted with it all, so their golf suffers, and they suffer as individuals as well”.
 His view, based on years of experience, is that few really appreciate the huge gulf that exists between the elite amateur game and the professional ranks.
 He added more recently: “There’s not much room in the pro game for youngsters coming through.
 You’ve got to be exceptional”.
 The fact anyone can turn Pro rather than being selected or passing some qualification level appears to frustrate him as does the draconian rules applying to amateur status which only encourages players to make the move too early.